Home > Services > Commercial Lease Renewal

 We conduct a side-by-side financial analysis comparing:

-• Relocation economics
+Relocation economics and market alternatives

-• Build-out costs
+• Build-out costs and tenant improvement requirements

-• Business disruption costs
+• Business disruption and transition costs

-• Long-term flexibility
+• Long-term flexibility and strategic positioning

 How Tenant-Only Representation Protects You